 Caprigons and their forms

 They have 3 shapes they can take on.
 A quadrupedal, long bodied dragon form (the True form); a bipedal anthro form (the Common form), and a human/generic animal form (the Visible form).
 The true form varies in size according to how "strong" they are, aka their hierarchy ranking.
 Eros is fairly weak, so she's maybe 6 ft tall on all fours.
 Johann is one of the kings, and she is around 20-25 ft tall.
 Caprigons in their visible form take on the appearance of the dominant species in their world.
-If the world is humans, they appear human except with pointed demon ears, their eyes, fangs/tusks, tail (which they usually keep hidden in public) and an unnatural hair color that matches their fur.
+If the world is humans, they appear human except with pointed demon ears, their eyes, fangs/tusks, tail (which they usually keep hidden) and an unnatural hair color that matches their fur.
 If the world is full of anthro species, they have a goat's shape including hand hooves, lack of wings, and have a goat's tail instead.
 They do retain their tusks, colors, and ears.
 Initially Caprigons in their True or Common form cannot be seen or heard by humans, but if said human is wounded by a caprigon or other supernatural being, they can see the supernatural for the rest of their life.
 If a caprigon is in direct contact with a human (ie carrying them), that human can temporarily see the caprigon as long as they are touching.
 Caprigons in their visible form are able to be seen by anything and anyone; which is why they mostly blend in.